Mark introduces his Phase 1 series and covers some fundamental electric guitar basics.

 Mark expands on chords in C major by showing full forms of the chords you learned in Part 1.
 He also teaches you the chord progression to a familiar tune.Length: 25:00 Difficulty: 1.5 Members Only

 It's time to start making some noise by using power chords and palm muting.
-Mark gives you the framework to start rocking the 12 bar blues in a basic I-IV-V progression.Length: 36:43 Difficulty: 0.5 Members Only
+Mark gives you the framework to start rocking with the 12 bar blues progression.Length: 36:43 Difficulty: 0.5 Members Only

 Take your knowledge of the notes in the first position and start jamming on a simple pentatonic riff.Length: 14:34 Difficulty: 1.0 FREE

 Let's build on lesson 11 with an extended discussion of the pentatonic scale.
-For lesson 12, we'll simply add one note to the pentatonic scale to give us the famous blues scale.
-We'll also discuss new...Length: 36:27 Difficulty: 1.5 Members Only
+For lesson 12, we'll simply add one note to the minor pentatonic scale to give us the famous minor blues scale.
+We'll also...Length: 36:27 Difficulty: 1.5 Members Only

 Mark explains how to finger power chords and how they can be moved anywhere on the fretboard.
 He also shows an exercise that will help you remember the name of each power chord.Length: 16:28 Difficulty: 1.5 Members Only